paulsinclair51/briteTest/README.md

 Parallel execution of LT_TEST macros is enabled/disabled by the `maxparallel` parameter for the LT_INIT_ORCHESTRATOR and LT_INIT_TEST macros.
-Up to `maxparallel` test functions are started and when one finishes another can be started.
+Up to `maxparallel` test functions are started and when one finishes another is started.

-LT_TEST macros can be run in parallel as a group (that is, they are not started until they can all be started without exceeding `maxparallel`).
-The number of LT_Test macros in a group must not exceed the maximum that are allowed to execute in parallel.
+LT_TEST macros can run in parallel as a group (that is, they are not started until they can all start without exceeding `maxparallel`).
-Gruoping is done bracketing the LT_TEST macros in the group with the LT_BEGIN_GROUP and LT_END_GROUP macros.
+A gruop is bracketed by the LT_BEGIN_GROUP and LT_END_GROUP macros.

 ### Orchestrator (`main`) Macros